vdloc234/hosting-fullstack-app/docs/Pipeline_process.md

 2. **Update the config.yml:**
    - Add two steps in the pipeline to install node dependencies in the **frontend** server and build the UI.
    - Add two steps in the pipeline to install node dependencies in the **backend** server and build the UI.
 3. **Trigger:** Push the changes to the GitHub repo.
-After pushing this change to our GitHub repo, CircleCI will trigger, and we will complete the continuous integration step!
+After pushing this change to our GitHub repo, CircleCI will trigger, and we will complete the continuous integration step.

 ## 3. Continuous Delivery and Deployment Instruction